-Pinipig kalamay or Pounded Green Rice Pudding in English is another favorite pinoy kakanin.
+Pinipig Kalamay or Pounded Green Rice Pudding in English is another favorite Pinoy Kakanin.
 The word “Kalamay” which means sugar, is referred to sweet rice delicacy or in Filipino these kind of sweet rice desserts are generally called “Kakanin”.
-Filipinos like me, grew up eating sweet rice desserts cooked by our moms and grannys.
-There are various versions of this kakanin across the different provinces and regions they have various version and flavours.
+Filipinos like me, grew up eating sweet rice desserts cooked by our moms and granny’s.
+There are various versions of this Kakanin across the different provinces and regions they have various version and flavors.

 If you’re curious, Pinipig are immature grains of glutinous rice pounded until flat before being toasted.
-Pinipigs has a subtle flavor that helps add extra light flavours to any desserts.
+Pinipig has a subtle flavor that helps add extra light flavors to any desserts.
 It is commonly used as a topping of various desserts in Philippine cuisine, but can also be eaten plain, made into cakes, or mixed with drinks and other dishes.” -Wikipedia

 PINIPIG KALAMAY RECIPE

 2 Cans coconut milk

 Soak the green pounded rice flakes in a can of coconut milk for half hour.

 Line the pan with banana leaves and brush with coconut oil from latik.

 In a large non-stick saucepan, combine coconut milk and brown sugar.